 Before recommending a dental appliance for sleep apnea, the doctors refer to a sleep study usually performed by your primary care physician.
-Dr. Black and Dr. Messih consider your exact diagnosis and health; they may advise you to alter your lifestyle to halt activities that aggravate sleep apnea, such as heavy alcohol consumption and smoking.
+Dr. Messih considers your exact diagnosis and health; she may advise you to alter your lifestyle to halt activities that aggravate sleep apnea, such as heavy alcohol consumption and smoking.

 A dental device that moves your lower jaw into a forward position can be a convenient and more comfortable treatment for sleep apnea compared to a CPAP machine.
 The device increases the space in your airway, which reduces air velocity and soft tissue vibration.